-Incorporated in 1982 with over 25 years of experience in drilling operations in the oil field industry, Petrochem prides itself in creating cement additive solutions for problematic slurries that deal with water separation and weak formations.
+Incorporated in 1986 with over 36 years of experience in oil and gas drilling operations, Petrochem USA prides itself in creating cement additive solutions for problematic slurries that deal with water separation and weak formations.
 Each additive has its own set of advantages that deal with specific problems including density, water saturation, and other obstacles that field workers might encounter.
-When choosing Petrochem as your cement additive supplier, you are choosing laboratory-tested and approved chemical compounds that will ensure positive results for your business.
+When choosing Petrochem USA as your cement additive supplier, you are choosing laboratory-tested and approved chemical compounds that will ensure positive results for your business.
 We understand what is needed for cement slurries and how to make them react accordingly using our admixtures.

 What is a cement slurry?